-Since then, every good cricketer in the game has played in the shadow of the well-known gas-holders which overlook the ground.
-The Club first won the County Championship in 1890 and in a golden era from 1952 to 1958 took the title an unprecedented seven consecutive times.
+Since then, every good cricketer in the game has played in the shadow of the well-known gas-holders who overlook the ground.
+The Club first won the County Championship in 1890 and, in a golden era from 1952 to 1958, took the title an unprecedented seven consecutive times.

-Ever Since we have been introduced to One Day and Twenty20 cricket, Surrey have also had a lot of success in the limited overs game.
+Ever since we have been introduced to One Day and Twenty20 cricket, Surrey has also had a lot of success in the limited-overs game.

 Formed in 1845 at the local Horns Tavern, great players include Sir Jack Hobbs, Jim Laker, Peter May, Sir Alec Bedser, Alec Stewart, Graham Thorpe and Mark Butcher.

-In more recent times The Oval hosted the finale of the 2005 Ashes – for many the greatest series ever played – and once again staged England Ashes victories in 2009 and 2013.
+In more recent times, The Oval hosted the finale of the 2005 Ashes – for many the most incredible series ever played – and again staged England Ashes victories in 2009 and 2013.

 Away from cricket, some say The Oval is where English team sport was founded.

-The facilities are very impressive with a new 6,300 capacity stand development completing the ground modernisation, replacing the Peter May and Lock Stand and raising capacity to 25,300.
+The facilities are impressive, with a new 6,300 capacity stand development completing the ground modernisation, replacing the Peter May and Lock Stand, and raising capacity to 25,300.

-The space beneath has been transformed into a large concourse for the Kia Oval with many new toilets, bars and catering facilities designed to further improve the customer experience for the many hundreds of thousands of cricket supporters that visit every summer.
+The space beneath has been transformed into a large concourse for the Kia Oval with many new toilets, bars, and corporate-friendly catering facilities designed to improve the customer experience for the hundreds of thousands of cricket supporters that visit every summer.
 It has become a fabulous corporate venue for those looking to dazzle their esteemed clientele.

-A great and historic stadium which is determined on continued greatness into the future.
+A great and historic stadium that is determined on continued greatness into the future.